MonashMath/SCI1022/Unix-CLI.md

 ### 1.1.3.
 Typing our first commands.
 Looking for help using `man`
 <a id="markdown-typing-our-first-commands-looking-for-help-using-man" name="typing-our-first-commands-looking-for-help-using-man"></a>

-We are now ready to run our first command, in particular, one that simply prints a message (a message is nothing but a sequence of characters, also known as string of characters, or simply *string*) on screen.
+We are now ready to run our first command, in particular, one that simply prints a message (a message is nothing but a sequence of characters, also known as string of characters, or simply a *string*) on screen.
 The place where this message is printed is called "standard output".
 By default, commands are set up such that the standard output is connected to the user's screen, but it is possible to modify such default behaviour in order to redirect messages, e.g., to an output file or even a printer.
 The name of the command in charge of printing messages to standard output is `echo`, and it gets as an argument the message that you want to print.
 For example, if you want to print the message "hi!", just type "echo hi!" at the prompt (without the leading and trailing double quotation marks) and press the Return key of the keyboard (also referred as to Enter key):

 ```bash
 $ echo hi!